As part of your course, you might choose to do a work placement. Find out more about what you are allowed to do.

 - the work placement must not extend beyond the end of the course.

 Internships are more restrictive than work placements and sandwich courses.
-If you want to undertake an internship, please read the definition below and then check with the International Student Office before accepting an offer.
+If you want to undertake an internship, please read the definition below and then check with the Student Visa Advice team before accepting an offer.

 - you must be studying an undergraduate or postgraduate degree course in the UK and